stereobooster/braindb/README.md

 - CLI
   - [ ] ability to pass options: source, destination, db_path, watch mode etc.
 - left weblinks for later
-- [ ] mark broken and ambigious links
+- [ ] mark broken and ambigous links
 - [ ] mark broken anchors (assuming they all link to headings)
 - generate JSON files with
   - [ ] backlinks